adobe/aio-cli-plugin-cloudmanager/README.md

   PIPELINEID  the pipeline id

 OPTIONS
-  -p, --programId=programId    the programId. if not specified, defaults to 'cloudmanager_programid' config value -r, --passphrase=passphrase  the passphrase for the private key
+  -p, --programId=programId        the programId. if not specified, defaults to 'cloudmanager_programid' config value --imsContextName=imsContextName  the alternate IMS context name to use instead of aio-cli-plugin-cloudmanager

 ALIASES
   $ aio cloudmanager:advance-current-execution